coreruleset/documentation/content/_index.md

 ### What is the Core Rule Set?

 The OWASP® (Open Web Application Security Project) CRS (Core Rule Set) is an open source collection of rules that work with ModSecurity® and compatible web application firewalls (WAFs).
-These rules are designed to provide easy to use, generic attack detection capabilities, with a minimum of false positives (false alerts), to your web application as part of a well balanced defence-in-depth solution.
+These rules are designed to provide easy to use, generic attack detection capabilities, with a minimum of false positives (false alerts), to your web application as part of a well balanced defense-in-depth solution.

 ### Contribution Guidelines